 Running out of any of the above can lead to frosty relations and frayed tempers even before an excessive amount of festive spirits have been broached.
-We once ran out of gas half way through cooking Christmas dinner.
-It would have been a very miserable Christmas day if we hadn’t have been moored within trolley walking distance of a petrol station selling gas.
+We once ran out of gas halfway through cooking Christmas dinner.
+It would have been a very miserable Christmas Day if we hadn’t have been moored within trolley walking distance of a petrol station selling gas.

-It’s likely that your guests will be landlubbers who think it’s perfectly normal to shower twice a day for 15 minutes, to use half a rainforest of toilet paper on each visit to the tiniest room as well as putting wet wipes and unmentionable inedible items into your toilet tank.
+It’s likely that your guests will be landlubbers who think it’s perfectly normal to shower twice a day for 15 minutes, to use half a rainforest of toilet paper on each visit to the tiniest room, as well as putting wet wipes and unmentionable inedible items into your toilet tank.
 Before the water runs dry and the loo gets blocked up, they will need to be instructed in the ways of the boater.

 You may even wish to initiate your guests into the joys of the sanitary station, not only to lighten your load, but to make them appreciate the rules for using your boat toilet.
 This course of action is only really recommended for very good friends (with strong stomachs), or guests you’d really rather not have to stay.

-In the run-up to the big day, try and do your advance shopping whilst your boat is moored within an easy trolley or bike trailer run of the shops, or a suitable drop-off point for an online shopping service.
+In the run-up to the big day, try and do your advance shopping while your boat is moored within an easy trolley or bike trailer run of the shops, or a suitable drop-off point for an online shopping service.
 Tinned food and drinks, bottled water (for your fussy guests who won’t drink from the water tank), root vegetables, and anything alcoholic is always much heavier than you think, especially after a mile or so down a muddy towpath on a freezing cold day.
-If you haven’t got a shopping trolley, a small hand-luggage roll-along suitcase is surprisingly adaptable, although you do tend to get some strange looks in the shops.
+If you haven’t got a shopping trolley, a small roll-along suitcase is surprisingly adaptable, although you do tend to get some strange looks in the shops.

 If you really want a stress-free and fun Christmas dinner afloat, share the load with at least two other boats.
 As long as one boat has a large enough oven for the turkey it’s much easier to share the task of creating a festive feast.
 One of my best ever Christmas Days in recent years was a shared lunch with boating friends after a sparkling frosty cruise along the Grand Union Canal.

 Ask one boat crew to sort out starters, one to cook to the turkey and the other to cook the vegetables.
 Share dessert and cheese board duty between you all.
-With three boats, there should be sufficient fridge, cupboard and cooker space for everything you want for your perfect Christmas day.
+With three boats, there should be sufficient fridge, cupboard and cooker space for everything you want for your perfect Christmas Day.

 Stocked up, with tanks full and/or empty as required, it’s time to take advantage of the festive window between navigation closures and go boating.
 Whatever you're roasting, whether it's the traditional turkey or something else, it will do well as a very slow roast.
-Put the bird in the oven on a low heat (no higher than Gas Mark 3) and don’t forget the foil and plenty of seasoning.
+Put the bird in the oven on a low heat (no higher than gas mark 3) and don’t forget the foil and plenty of seasoning.
 Grab some hot drinks and mince pies and cruise somewhere lovely for Christmas Day.